Does the Bible Require Unconditional Support for Israel?

 • More than 80% of Gaza's structures damaged or destroyed (UN satellite analysis)

-• Palestinian Christians, descendants of the earliest church, are asking why Western Christians are silent
+• Palestinian Christians, descendants of the earliest church, asking why Western Christians are silent

 We're not telling you what to conclude.
-We're presenting what credible sources report and asking: If these numbers described any other conflict, how would you respond?
+We're asking: If these numbers described any other conflict, how would you respond?

 Go deeper: Sources and evidence →